cesarsotovalero/cesarsotovalero.github.io/_pages/presentations.md

 ---

-As a PhD Student, I'm ~~forced~~ pleased to present my work in workshops, conferences, and everywhere.
+As a PhD Student, I present my work in workshops, conferences, and everywhere.
 The following is a non-exhaustive list of my technical presentations.

 # 2020